Once is Enough: A Light-Weight Cross-Attention for Fast Sentence Pair Modeling: Limitations

+As shown in Figure \ref{fig:paradigm}, dual-encoders process the query and candidates separately, allowing pre-computing the candidates to accelerate online inference, resulting in fast inference speed.
+However, this speedup is built upon sacrificing the expressiveness of cross-attention \citep{luan-etal-2021-sparse, hu-etal-2021-context, zhang-etal-2021-embarrassingly}.
+Alternatively, late-interaction models adjust dual-encoders by appending an interaction component, such as a stack of Transformer layers \citep{cao-etal-2020-deformer, DBLP:conf/sigir/NieZGRSJ20}, for modeling the interaction between the query and the cached candidates.
+These approaches still suffer from the high costs of the interaction component \citep{chen-etal-2020-dipair}.

-In this section, we first introduce the details of proposed \tool, which mainly includes two stages, i.e., candidate pre-computation stage and query encoding stage.
-Figure \ref{fig:overview} provides the architecture of \tool.
-We then describe how to apply \tool for different tasks such as classification task and ranking task.
+In this section, we introduce the details of the proposed \tool, which simplifies cross-attention by enabling pre-computation, reducing the times of query encoding, and reducing the number of involved tokens and layers.